tremblay/HTML-Table-to-JSON/README.md

 The current version is .6

 The project currently works on most HTML tables.
-Testing will be added soon.
-After that, features similar to those in the javascript version (https://github.com/lightswitch05/table-to-json) by @lightswitch05 will be added.
+Features similar to those in the javascript version (https://github.com/lightswitch05/table-to-json) by @lightswitch05 will be added soon.

 ## Usage
 To get the parser, simply download the 4 php files in 'src.'